Fort Frontenac: Reconstruction and modern times

-In 1783, the Cataraqui region was selected by the British as a location to settle United Empire Loyalists who had fled the United States after the American War of Independence.
+In 1783, the Cataraqui region was selected by the British as a location to settle United Empire Loyalists who had fled the United States after the American Revolutionary War.
 The centre of the region, a community focused on the old fort, would eventually become the city of Kingston.
 General Sir Frederick Haldimand, Governor of the Province of Quebec, ordered Major John Ross, commander at Oswego, to repair and rebuild the fort to accommodate a military garrison.
 This was done by a force of 422 men and 25 officers.
 By October 1783, a lime kiln, hospital, barracks, officers' quarters, storehouses, and a bakehouse were completed.
 In 1787, the rebuilt fort became known as Tête-de-Pont Barracks.
 During the War of 1812, the fort was the focus of military activity in Kingston, having housed many military troops.
 Many of the present barrack buildings were built between 1821 and 1824.

 After British imperial forces withdrew from most Canadian locations in 1870–71, the Canadian Militia authorized the creation of two batteries of garrison artillery which provided garrison duties and schools of gunnery.
 "A " Battery School of Gunnery was established at Tête-de-Pont Barracks and other locations in Kingston ("B " Battery was located in Quebec).
 These batteries were known as the Regiment of Canadian Artillery.
 When this regiment evolved into the Royal Canadian Horse Artillery (RCHA), its headquarters was at the Tête-de-Pont Barracks from 1905 to 1939.
 When the RCHA left for operational duties during the Second World War, the fort was used as a personnel depot.

 On 25 May 1923, the site of Fort Frontenac was designated as a National Historic Site of Canada.

 In 1939 the site of the fort again became known as Fort Frontenac.
 Canadian Army staff training began at Fort Frontenac when the Canadian Army Staff College moved to the fort from the Royal Military College in 1948.
 The college is now known as the Canadian Army Command and Staff College.
 Fort Frontenac was also the location of the National Defence College until 1994.

 Archaeology

 In 1982, archaeological investigation began at the fort.
-During the spring of 1984, the City of Kingston redesigned the intersection of Ontario and Place d'Armes Streets so that the northwest bastion (Bastion St. Michel) and curtain wall could be excavated and partially reconstructed.
+In early 1984, the City of Kingston redesigned the intersection of Ontario and Place d'Armes Streets so that the northwest bastion (Bastion St. Michel) and curtain wall could be excavated and partially reconstructed.
 The research also provided important details about the development and use of the fort and surrounding area, and helped to establish the relationship between the physical remains and the information included in historical maps and plans.

 Intact remains of the east bastion were located in 2020 by archaeologists while preparing for infrastructure work.
 Deposits associated with the fur trade era were found on the south side of the bastion wall, including trade beads, beaver jaws, gun flints, and fish bones.